0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

    5. It also allows for significant and quick dApp adoption, because applications built on Ethereum are automatically compatible.

-Ultimately, Polygon zkEVM offers developers the exact same UX as on Ethereum, with significantly improved scalability.
+Ultimately, Polygon zkEVM offers developers the same UX as on Ethereum, with significantly improved scalability.

 !!!info